 Fred Graham Music Director

-Fred Graham is a singer, organist, and conductor who has performed in these three roles throughout New England, New York, Washington, D.C., Louisiana, Arkansas, Minnesota, and New Mexico.
-In October of 2016 he led his Minnesota choir on a European tour, which included performances in St. Ludwig’s Church in Munich, St. Stephen’s Cathedral in Vienna, and the Salzburg Cathedral.
-Fred was the founding Artistic Director of the Red River Chorale, an auditioned community chorus in Alexandria, Louisiana.
+Fred Graham is a conductor, singer, and organist who has performed in these three roles throughout New England, New York, Washington, D.C., Louisiana, Arkansas, Minnesota, and New Mexico.
+He has conducted choral performances internationally, in Germany and Austria.
 Fred received a Master of Sacred Music degree from Boston University, where he completed a double major in voice and organ (with graduate recitals in each field) and a Bachelor of Music degree in voice from Centenary College of Louisiana.
-He is Music Director at St John’s United Methodist Church in Santa Fe and serves as Program head for Performing Arts at Santa Fe Community College, where he teaches chorus and voice.
+He is Music Director at St John’s United Methodist Church in Santa Fe, Choral and Vocal Instructor at New Mexico School for the Arts, and serves as Program Head for Performing Arts at Santa Fe Community College, where he teaches chorus and voice.
 This is Fred’s second season as the music director of the Sangre de Cristo Chorale.

 Deborah Wagner Chorale Accompanist